KILTprotocol/kilt-workshop-101/identity.md

 console.log('address:', identity.address);
 ```

 You're now ready to generate an Identity.

+## Run

-To do so, run this command in your terminal, still within your `kilt-rocks` directory:
+To generate an identity, run this command in your terminal (still within your `kilt-rocks` directory):
 ```bash
 node 1-generateMnemonic.js
 ```